• Skip to primary navigation

 • Before baking, lightly brush the top of the already proofed dough with egg wash mixture.

-• This fluffy condensed milk bread/dinner rolls recipe needs to be baked at 350F for 35 to 40 minutes.
+• This fluffy condensed milk bread/dinner rolls recipe must be baked at 350F for 35 to 40 minutes.
 Remember to turn the baking pan halfway through the process.

 • When the bread is done, lightly brush it with condensed milk glaze when the bread is just freshly out of the oven.